Naman-Pal/SIHMON/ceng355wk11present.md

 - Remember to use the 3 checklists reviewed earlier to guide the report delivery.

 ### Presentations
-- PPT and pdf due, first opportunity to present.
+- PPT and pdf due today Thursday November 23, first opportunity to present.

-## Next Class troubleshooting.md due
+## Next class troubleshooting.md due
 /1 Present in person in a safe manner for the duration of the class: glasses, no food/drink, etc.
 /2 Hardware and any other project equipment present.
 /1 Problems identified and described in troubleshooting.md